Snackonevil/Snackonevil/README.md

   [CODE](https://github.com/Snackonevil/modular-a-tech-blog) | [APP](https://modular-tech-blog.herokuapp.com/login)

 - ### React Feedback App
   About:  This project was for my own learning to get a headstart on React.
-It follows a class by Brad Traversy on Udemy.com and is a React App that leverages React's tools including state and context hooks.
+It follows a class by Brad Traversy on Udemy.com and is a React App that leverages React's tools including useState and useContext.
   [CODE](https://github.com/Snackonevil/learn-react-feedback-app)

 - ### Weather Dashboard